Indoor Air Quality

 - Off-gassing from new furnishings, carpets, etc.

-- Dry sewage drain traps that allow sewer gasses to enter the building
+- Dry sewage drain traps that allow sewer gases to enter the building

 - Re-entrainment of vehicle exhaust through building openings